funkhaus/new-project-script/readme.md

     * `dbPassword` is the password for the above account.
     * `dbName` is the name of the database you'll be creating for the new Wordpress install.
     * `dbPort` is the port number of the local MySQL server.
 See MAMP > Ports > MySQL Port.
+    * `debugMode` is a boolean indicating whether or not your WP installation will start in WP_DEBUG mode.
 1. Navigate to the containing directory in Terminal, then use `node app` to download, parse, generate, etc. all files in the target location.
 1. You'll be directed to the appropriate wp-config page when the downloads and setup complete.
 Enter the given information there to finish the WP install.
 1. Finish the WP install like normal and that's it!
 You've got a functioning local WP installation at `localhost:[port]/[themeName]`, including the new database and `wp-content/themes/[themeName]` theme downloaded from the Funkhaus style guide.